 Your inner child is the link between your present and past experiences.
 It's what represents your lived experience of all life stages.
 Our early experiences play a significant role in our development as an adult.
 When childhood experiences negatively affect you, your inner child may continue to carry these wounds until you address the source.
 The inner child is the part of you that needed the most love coming up.
 The part of you that was most greatly affected by the environment you grew up in and the trauma you endured.

 Have you ever met a person that just seems so free?
-Like they don't have a worry in the world?
-They appear lighthearted, playful, happy and fun?
+Like they don't worry about the world - They simply appear lighthearted, playful, happy, and fun?
 That is representative of a healthy inner child.
-They've broken free from the wounds of their past and that allows them to live life on their own terms rather than with the conditioning they were born into.
+They've broken free from the wounds of their past and that allows them to live life on their terms rather than with the conditioning they were born into.

 This is why it is so important to heal the inner child.
-Healing your inner child means to address the needs that weren't met as child and heal the attachment wounds you've developed as a result.
-As an adult, it is very common to harbor certain feelings, emotions and beliefs from our past.
+Healing your inner child means addressing the needs that weren't met as a child and heal the attachment wounds you've developed as a result.
+As an adult, it is very common to harbor certain feelings, emotions, and beliefs from our past.
 Many of us have felt unheard as a result of trauma or from growing up in toxic environments.
 A lot of times these experiences manifest themselves in unhealthy habits and coping mechanisms in our adult lives.
-Some turn to smoking or alcohol as a way to escape reality.
+Some turn to smoke or alcohol as a way to escape reality.
 Some people turn to sex as a form of rebellion.
 Many people overcompensate because they never received the kind of love that made them feel secure.
 Some of us become addicted to food.
-We learn to self sooth in unhealthy ways due to the unresolved trauma.
+We learn to self-soothe in unhealthy ways due to unresolved trauma.

 By healing our inner child, we begin to create the safety and security our younger selves have always needed.
 By doing so, the positive traits of our inner child have room to shine.
 This allows us to free our present and make room for future manifestations and the ability to live life in a way that makes us feel whole.
 It allows our inner curiosity, and our limitless capacity to live, love and thrive to come into fruition like never before.